fk506cni/position_fix/README.md

 new value is random choice of parents'value(carry over) or random mixuture of ones.

-carry over rate is rate of randome choice. if it is 0, new value will be completely random mixuture.
+carry over rate is rate of chance of randome choice. if it is 0, new value will be completely random mixuture.

 ### mutation:

-mutation is two pattern.
+mutation has two patterns.

 perturbation is small change.

+this is adding below

-this is nextGaussian()) / perturbation\_base * variable_range
+nextGaussian()) / perturbation\_base * variable_range

 default perturbation base is 100.0

 catastroph is big change